kristina-jovanovic/MyCloset/README.md

 # my-closet

 Instructions for launching the application:
-XAMPP – start Apache and MySQL (check port, 3306 is set in the app) – run script if needed Backend – my-closet project – lein run
+XAMPP – start Apache and MySQL (check port, 3306 is set in the app) – run script if needed.
+Backend – my-closet project – lein run
 Frontend – my-closet-frontend project – npx shadow-cljs watch app